Installation Guide for Home Owners

 Factory built chimneys are often installed using a makeshift support.
 I’m often impressed with the ingenuity of some people (as well as their thriftiness).
 However, anything other than an approved support supplied by the manufacturer is not acceptable.

 The clearances around the appliance, flue pipe and, in theory, the chimney may be reduced by installing shielding as described in A Guide to Residential Wood Heating.

 It is generally not recommended to have a wood burning appliance in a shop or garage where there may be gasoline or solvent fumes.
-However, it is permissible as long as the appliance is raised 18” off the floor.
-In addition, if it’s in a garage, it must be protected from impact.
-The regulations are vague here, but one or two steel posts well anchored to the floor will meet requirements.
+However, it is permissible as long as the appliance fire box is raised 18” off the floor.
+In addition, if it’s in a garage, it must be protected from vehicle impact.
+The regulations are vague here, but one or two steel posts well anchored to the floor will meet the requirements.